This page is part of our blog and contains a troubleshooting guide for flat roofs that are leaking and are in need of repair.

 Of course, many people do carry out patch repairs on such roofs, but they are doing so at great risk.

-Because these roofs are flat they often hold water, especially during spells of heavy rain, thus a small tear or hole could cause a significant amount of water to enter the property.
-Certainly more so than a pitched tiled roof with a similar sized hole.
+Because these roofs are flat they often hold water, especially during spells of heavy rain, even a small tear or hole could cause a significant amount of water to enter the property.

 Regardless of the type of flat roof material that is used, leaks are often: